For student recruiters and admission officers

 With the boom of e-learning and e-teaching, it is wise to invest budget in tools that will soften the transition from on-campus teaching to online classes.
 These tools are an investment that will benefit different areas: they will help you keep the education promise to current students, help deliver class samples to prospective students and, make video communication channels more efficient, among others.

 Finally, besides investing in technology tools, it is also important to invest time and effort in developing new marketing channels.
 The use of social media, video marketing and the application of remarketing techniques regardless of the chosen channel, in order to differentiate between students who are warm leads, students who are applicants, and students who were admitted to your University.

-During the upcoming months, we will release a series of articles on recruitment tips and advice during Covid-19.
+During the upcoming months, we are releasing a series of articles on recruitment tips and advice during Covid-19.
 If you are interested in following this series, subscribe to our Newsletter.
 As a welcome gift you will receive our recruitment e-guide as well as exclusive access to special promotions for our subscribers.

 If you are interested in promoting the programs, courses, scholarships, professional training on campus, online or blended offered by your institution, please contact us at email@example.com.
 We will be happy to boost and support your student recruitment strategy during these tough times, plan and optimize your recruitment strategy for 2021, or support you filling in the last seats in your 2020 programs.